Last Updated on June 19, 2021 by Grow with Bovees

 Charlie’s Compost can be applied to your garden when soil is fresh or any age, and by simply scattering it on the surface, and working it in with a plow, rotary tiller, shovel, spading fork, or similar tools.

-Charlie’s Compost is a much better choice than synthetic fertilizer, because it not only addresses soil deficiency, but also the microorganisms and organic matter crucial for long term soil health.
+Charlie’s Organic Compost is a much better choice than synthetic fertilizer, because it not only addresses soil deficiency, but also the microorganisms and organic matter crucial for long term soil health.

 - Made from chicken manure and locally sourced organic matter